AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-partition.md

 INSERT INTO dbo.FactInternetSales
 VALUES (1,20000101,1,1,1,1,1,1);

 CREATE STATISTICS Stat_dbo_FactInternetSales_OrderDateKey ON dbo.FactInternetSales(OrderDateKey);
 ```

+> [!NOTE]
-> [AZURE.NOTE] By Creating the statistic object, we ensure that table metadata is more accurate.
+> By Creating the statistic object, we ensure that table metadata is more accurate.
 If we omit creating statistics, then SQL Data Warehouse will use default values.
 For details on statistics please review [statistics][].

 We can then query for the row count using the `sys.partitions` catalog view: